GA-FrontEnd-Projects/intro-to-apis/README.md

 4) Change the alert message to "Form submitted with search term: {term}", replacing "{term}" with the text entered in the text field, saved as a variable named searchTerm.

 5) Remove the alert and instead make an Ajax call to the Giphy API's "random" endpoint when the form is submitted.
 Refer to the Giphy documentation to find that URL.
 Look at the information the Network tab in your inspector to see what the API returns.
+Note the structure of the URL -- what does each part of the URL represent?

 6) The `$.ajax` method takes arguments in a number of different orders, but make sure that you're passing in an object literal as one of the arguments, and in that object, add a key called `success` whose value is an anonymous function. `success` is essentially an event handler that runs after the Ajax call comes back (also called a callback).
 Its first argument represents the body of the response from the server.
 Call this argument `data` and log its contents in the console to see what is returned.

 7) If the `meta.status` value is equal to 200 (the indication that your request was successfully processed) take the `data.fixed_width_downsampled_url` argument from the returned object and create an `img` tag using that URL.
 Place it inside `#gif-gallery-container`.

 8) Now pass the value of `searchTerm` to the API as part of the query string in the request URL in your Ajax call.
+Try typing "kittens" in the search box -- if the GIFs that are displayed do not contain kittens, make sure you are passing this argument to the API correctly.

+9) Instead of showing a blank screen when the page first loads, let's display Giphy's top 25 trending GIFs to start.
+Refer to Giphy's documentation for the API endpoint you will need to use for this.
+You can reuse some of the code from the previous steps, but note that the response format for this endpoint is different than for the "random" endpoint.

+10) Change the endpoint for our search operation to Giphy's "search" endpoint.
+Clear out the GIFs that we displayed from the "random" endpoint call before adding the GIFs returned by the search call.
+The format of the data returned from this endpoint is the same as the "trending" endpoint.

+11) Explore the different configuration options for each of the endpoints in the API documentation and experiment with different values for each of the options.
+You can change the number of results a given call returns, which language to pull restults from, their content rating, and more.